nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ### Adding a person: `add`

-Adds a person to the address book and adds existing event to this person if event index is specified
+Adds a person to the address book and adds existing event to this person if event index is specified.

 Format: `add n/NAME p/PHONE_NUMBER e/EMAIL a/ADDRESS [ev/EVENT_INDEX]…​`